RowanEssam14/Library-Management-System/README.md

 ## Steps

 1. **Start Apache and MySQL on XAMPP**: Open XAMPP and start the Apache and MySQL services.
-2. **Import the Database**: Click on the 'Admin' button next to MySQL on XAMPP, which will open phpMyAdmin in your browser.
-Import the database file located at the specified path.
+2. **Import the Database**: Click on the ‘Admin’ button next to MySQL on XAMPP, which will open phpMyAdmin in your browser.
+Create a new database named `library_managment_system`.
+Then, import the `library_managment_system.sql` file located at the specified path into this database.
 3. **Open the Project**: Open Visual Studio Code and navigate to the 'WebProject' directory of the project.
 4. **Install Dependencies**: Open a terminal in Visual Studio Code and run the following command to install the project dependencies:
     ```